Home Readiness & Self-Reliance preparednessgardenself-reliance

 • make your yard a little more useful over time

-The main objection people have
+The main objection

 That objection is fair.